Automechanika And Frost & Sullivan Forge New Partnership For Global Impact

 As a Global Knowledge Partner, Frost & Sullivan is excited to actively contribute to the knowledge enrichment at Automechanika's portfolio of international trade fairs spanning four continents, as well as the potential impact this collaboration will have on advancing industry knowledge and fostering innovation within the automotive aftermarket.

-Frost & Sullivan is offering members of the Automechanika community a 20% discount on the list price of all Mobility Growth Opportunity Analytics on the company's Online Store.
+Frost & Sullivan is offering members of the Automechanika community a 20% discount on the list price of all Mobility Growth Opportunity Analytics on the company's Online Store via the following link:

 About Frost & Sullivan